niftylab/laygo2/docs_workspace/docs_sphinx/source/trial.md

 # Trial

-This document introduces setup procedure and trial example for begineers.
+This section provides an introductory guide for begineers users to get started with using **laygo2**.

 <!--
 * **[Quick installation and setup](#Quick-Installation-and-Setup)** describes the installation and set up procedure of